 This is the recorded level, or price of the underlying asset(s) within the structured product.
 It is taken at the very start of the structured products term.
-Depending on the product it is usually taken from the closing price observed on one day, however, this can also be taken over several days, weeks or months.
-This of course will be explained in the product term sheet, marketing materials and by the investment broker.
-It is important to note, this will not be the same level when you invest in the secondary market, as the product will have already started and would already have a starting level recorded for it.
+Depending on the product, it is usually taken from the closing price observed on one day, however, this can also be taken over several days, weeks or months.
+This willbe explained in the product term sheet, marketing materials and by the investment broker.
+It is important to note, this will not be the same level when you invest in the secondary market, as the product will have already started and will have a starting level recorded.